A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Known Market Noise Distribution

 \subsection{CLUB Algorithm When \texorpdfstring{$F(\cdot)$}{} is Known}

 We start with the first challenge, which we address by a collection of algorithms that successfully induce approximately truthful bids from the bidders.

 { \textbf{Addressing Challenge 1: Untruthfulness.}} To curb the sellers' untruthfulness, we need to punish such behavior, achieved through a random pricing policy in the form of~\Cref{algo:pizero}.
 For each $h \in [H]$, $\pi_{\rm rand}$ randomly chooses an item and a bidder, offering him the item with a reserve price drawn uniformly at random.
-The bidder's utility decreases whenever he reports untruthfully, risking either not receiving the item when he underbids, or overpaying for an item when he overbids.
+The bidder's utility decreases whenever he reports untruthfully, risking either not receiving the item when he underbids or overpaying for an item when he overbids. \re{Combining lazy updates (see \Cref{algo:buffer}), we can ensure approximate truthfulness because with the discount rate being less than one, the benefit the bidder gains from misreporting the bids will decay as the timestep increases.
+However, since we consider a multi-phase auction design, there remains some nuisance introduced by MDP.
+For instance, there is no guarantee of a positive definite covariance matrix, and it's challenging to give a low regret union bound.
+In other words, $\sum\phi\phi^T$ might have some zero eigenvalues.
+We will see how to solve them in the following paragraphs.}

-A typical algorithm in bandit setting features $\pi_{\rm rand}$ and a sequence of learning periods that double in length~\citep{amin2014repeated, golrezaei2019dynamic,deng2020robust}.
-Data collected in all previous periods is used to update the policy at the end of each period.
-The increasingly lengthy periods ensure that the seller switches policy less frequently, which by extension ensures that the impatient buyers need to wait longer before benefiting from untruthful reporting, deterring them from doing so.

-Unfortunately the same technique does not work for MDPs, as the rate at which the smallest eigenvalue of the covariance matrix estimate grows cannot be determined and we cannot ensure our estimate of the underlying environment is not ``stale'' when we double the length of the periods.
-Inspired by low-switching cost RL literature, we use the smallest eigenvalue of the covariance matrix to determine when to start a new period, ensuring our estimate is sufficiently close to the ground truth.
-However, the technique leads to yet another challenge as we lose the ability to ensure sufficient delay before the buyers could benefit from untruthful behavior.
-To combat this, we introduce a novel technique, ``buffer period'', explicitly focing the bidders to wait before starting a new learning period, thereby decreases the discounted utility the impatient bidders may gain from untruthfulness.
-More concretely, we describe buffer periods in~\Cref{algo:buffer}.
+\re{We further introduce a novel technique, ``buffer period'', which explicitly forces the bidders to wait before starting a new learning period, thereby decreasing the discounted utility the impatient bidders may gain from untruthfulness.
+Indeed, a typical algorithm in the bandit setting only features $\pi_{\rm rand}$ and a sequence of learning periods that double in length~\citep{amin2014repeated, golrezaei2019dynamic,deng2020robust}.
+In the bandit setting, data collected in all previous periods is used to update the policy at the end of each period.
+The increasingly lengthy periods ensure that the seller switches policy less frequently, ensuring that the impatient buyers need to wait longer before benefiting from untruthful reporting, deterring them from doing so.
+Unfortunately, the same technique does not work for MDPs, as the rate at which the smallest eigenvalue of the covariance matrix estimate grows cannot be determined, and we cannot ensure our estimate of the underlying environment is not ``stale'' when we double the length of the periods. }